-Socially, culturally, and in the workplace, rising early is perceived as superior to sleeping late.
-The biological benefits of waking up early vary based on your natural chronotype.
+Socially, culturally, and in the workplace, rising early from sleep is superior to sleeping late.
+The benefits of waking up early vary based on your natural chronotype.

-The benefits of waking up early or late are dependent on your lifestyle and chronotype.
+The benefits of waking up early or late are based on your lifestyle and chronotype.
 However, there are undeniable social and professional benefits to waking up early regularly.

-Unfortunately, doing so when it’s outside your body’s natural rhythms can have negative repercussions.
+Unfortunately, getting up early (when outside your body’s natural rhythms) has negative repercussions.